XDTerminated/XDTerminated/README.md

 * Codeforces

-### What am I currently working on
 #### Currently, I'm working on TheOdinProject to learn web development, gain experience building web apps and grow as a programmer.
+I am also learning a lot about machine learning and artificial intelligence.

 ---
 ### Stats